-‘Marginal Literature’ is a term that refers to any literature that does not accept the ready-made forms that are imposed by the 'lobby of culture' in any society, whether on the level of dealing with subjects and the problematics of society that impose themselves on the artist or on the level of literary genres and techniques of creative writing and consequently, the creator rises against and diverts from the prevailing norms and standards in writing.
-The term can also be used to refer to the literature that is produced by a marginalized groups in a certain historical period such as al-Sa'alik or al-Shi'r 'Udhri (the 'Udhri love-poetry) in classical Arabic literature, or the Literature of the Nineties in modern Arabic Egyptian literature, which is associated with the concept of the 'marginal' and its associated thoughts of despair and isolation.
+“Marginal literature” is a term referring to any literature that does not accept the ready-made forms that are imposed by the “lobby of culture” in any society, whether on the level of dealing with subjects and societal issues that impose themselves on the artist or on the level of literary genres and techniques of creative writing, which, consequently, see the creator rise up and turn their back on the prevailing norms and standards in writing.
+The term can also be used to refer to the literature that is produced by marginalized groups in a certain historical period, such as al-Sa'alik or al-Shi'r 'Udhri (the 'Udhri love-poetry) in classical Arabic literature, or the 1990s Arabic Egyptian literature, which is associated with the concept of the “marginal” and its allied concepts of despair and isolation.

-The term Marginal Literature necessarily supposes the existence of "Central Literature", which is the literature of the Ruling Institute or Authority.
-The term of "authority" here does not refer to the political authority of the State but the authority of the dominating writing trend that considers every type of creative writing that diverts from the familiar system as a 'marginal writing'.
-Thus, the 'marginal literature' does not mean 'secondary' or 'insignificant' literature; it means the innovative literature that is liberated from imitation and traditions and therefore, it is exposed to marginalization by the Writing Institute.
+The term “marginal literature” necessarily supposes the existence of “central literature,” which is the literature of the ruling institution or authority.
+The term “authority” here does not refer to the political authority of the state but the authority of the dominating writing trend that considers every type of creative writing that diverts from the familiar system to be “marginal writing.”
+Thus, the term “marginal literature” does not mean “secondary” or “insignificant” literature.
+Rather, it means the innovative literature that is liberated from imitation and traditions and which, therefore, is exposed to marginalization by the institution of writing.

 Marginalized Literature

-Marginalized Literature (al-Adab al-Muhammash) is a term that refers to the "literature of those people whom the institute is angry with, either because they fight it or introduce alternatives for life through a progressive literature that sings for liberties."
+Marginalized literature (“al-Adab al-Muhammash”) is a term that refers to the “literature of those people whom the institute is angry with, either because they fight it or introduce alternatives for life through a progressive literature that sings for liberties.”
 The literary meaning of this type is likely to refer to other sub-meanings.
-The Marginalized Person might be the writer himself or different literary subjects and themes that no one dares to deal with such as the subjects that are considered "taboo" mainly: religion, politics, and sex.
-The marginalized can also be the literary form that rebels against definitions of the prevailing literary genre.
+The marginalized person might be the writer themselves or different literary subjects and themes that no one dares to deal with, such as topics that are considered taboo (specifically, religion, politics, and sex).
+The marginalized can also refer to the literary form that rebels against definitions of the prevailing literary genre.

-This paper focuses on the first type, namely, the Literature of Marginality, which observes the life of the forgotten people who live at the margin of life in the Egyptian society such as: poor people, beggars, homeless people, vendors, minor workers and clerks in the smashed classes as this literature observes their life and sufferings.
+This paper focuses on the first type, namely, the literature of marginality, which observes the life and sufferings of the forgotten people who live at the margins of existence in Egyptian society, such as the poor, beggars, homeless people, vendors, child laborers, and clerks in the oppressed classes.

-The literary movement mentioned a number of writers who were interested in the marginalized people such as the Egyptian novelist Najib Mahfouz (1911-2006) in his novel Malhamat al-Harafish/The Harafish (1977).
-Al-Harafish is a colloquial vernacular word that is close in its meaning to the classical word "Sa'alik,", which means 'highwaymen' or 'vagabonds'.
+The literary world has encompassed a number of writers who were interested in marginalized people, such as the Egyptian novelist Najib Mahfouz (1911-2006) in his novel Malhamat al-Harafish/The Harafish (1977).
+“Al-Harafish” is a colloquial vernacular word that is close in meaning to the classical word “Sa'alik,” which means “highwaymen” or “vagabonds.”
 His novel al-Liss wa al-Kilab/ The Thief and the Dogs (1973) also deals with similar subjects.

-The Egyptian writer Yusuf Idris (1927-1991) also took interest in looking for the marginalized people in the Egyptian society and described their daily life and the difficult circumstances they live.
-Idris described the pressure of poverty and their deprivation of the elementary human rights; such as in his first collection Arkhas Layali/ The Cheapest Nights (1954).
-In addition, the Libyan writer Ibrahim al-Kouni (b.
-1948) also deals in his novel 'Ushb al-Lail/ Night Grass (1997) with a marginalized human layer 'Tuareg people', who represent the Amazigh people, who live in the Great African Sahara in the south of Algiers.
+The Egyptian writer Yusuf Idris (1927-1991) also took an interest in seeking out marginalized people within Egyptian society, describing their daily lives and the difficult circumstances within which they existed.
+Idris’ focus lay on the pressure of poverty and the deprivation of these people’s elementary human rights, as can be seen as in his first collection Arkhas Layali/ The Cheapest Nights (1954).
+In addition, the novel 'Ushb al-Lail/ Night Grass (1997) by the Libyan writer Ibrahim al-Kouni (b.
+1948) also deals with a marginalized human class, the “Tuareg people,” who represent the Amazigh people living in the Great African Sahara to the south of Algiers.